CardinalPath/gas/README.rst

 GAS supports a second optional parameter to the _trackPageview that parameter is sent to Google Analytics as the page title.
-If you don't provide this parameter the default is to use the currnt page title.
+If you don't provide this parameter the default is to use the current page title.

 ::